ArtifexSoftware/ghostpdl/demos/java/gsjava/README.txt

 	GSAPI.gsapi_delete_instance(instance);
 }

-To build the library, build.sh can be used on Linux and build.bat on Windows.
+To build the library, build.sh can be used on Linux, build_darwin.sh can be used on Mac OS X, and build.bat on Windows.

-Both of these scripts do not compile Ghostscript.
+All of these scripts do not compile Ghostscript.
 However, build.sh will compile the C++ library unlike build.bat.

 Viewer: